co-operating-systems/PhD/UseCases/UseCases.md

 ## Client Auth logic

 The client needs to find if any of its identities satisfies the class defined by the restriction.
-An owl:reasoner with access to the users trusted data should be able to solve that problem: it just needs to ask what objects satisfy that class in the graph that is the union of the users data.
+An owl reasoner with access to the user's trusted data should be able to solve that problem: it just needs to ask what objects satisfy that class in the graph which is the union of the user's data.

-Given the set of identifiers that satisy that rule it will need to find which of those ids have a key to sign the request.
+Given the set of identifiers that satisfy that rule, it will need to find which of those ids have a key to sign the request.
 Of those it will need to find out which of those keys can be used as proof to convince the Guard on the server.

 ## Server Auth logic

-The Server must receive a proof that allows it to go from the rule to the key that signed the request in logical steps.
+The Server must receive proof that allows it to go from the rule to the key that signed the request in logical steps.

-The server could crawl Alice's friend network and just recognise the key if used.
+The server could crawl Alice's friend network and just recognize the key if used.
 But that puts a lot of the burden of proof on the Guard.
-Alice may have 10 thousand conntections or more.
-One of those connections may have been added recently and so Bob's Guard may need to check Alice's network every time a signed request comes in where it cannot recognise the key.
+Alice may have 10 thousand connections or more.
+One of those connections may have been added recently and so Bob's Guard may need to check Alice's network every time a signed request comes in where it cannot recognize the key.

-Instead it would be much easier for the client to provide a proof.
+Instead, it would be much easier for the client to provide a proof.
 I first proposed this with the `WAC-Hint` header in the [Auth.md](https://github.com/co-operating-systems/Reactive-SoLiD/blob/master/src/main/scala/run/cosy/http/auth/Auth.md) document of Reactive-SoLiD.

 What we need is to tell the Guard to follow this process: